jlouis2k4/cs46x-eth-smart-contracts-scaffolding/README.md

 ## NatSpec Documentation for Developers + End-Users
 - link to natspec docs path (or wiki page)

-- how to create new natspec docs from contracts
+- compile & create new natspec docs from contracts using:
+`yarn docgen`

 ## Recap